 ex-officio, non-voting member of all standing committees.
 In consultation with the Faculty Officers, the Dean shall appoint all committees designated in the Rules unless the method of appointment or selection has been otherwise specified in these Rules, or in the case of special committees authorized by action of the Faculty Senate.

-The academic and administrative performance of the Dean will be reviewed every five years, according to the laws and policies of the Regents.
+The Chancellor of the Anschutz Medical Campus will review the academic and administrative performance of the Dean on a regular basis.

 The Senior Associate, Associate and Assistant Deans shall be appointed by the Dean, with concurrence of the Executive Committee, to assist the Dean in the performance of their duties.
-In the absence or disability of the Dean, the Senior Associate Dean for Academic Affairs , or in his or her absence, another Senior Associate Dean or Associate Dean of the School of Medicine designated by the Chancellor, shall serve as acting administrative head of the School.
+In the absence or disability of the Dean, the Senior Associate Dean for Clinical Affairs, or in their absence, another Senior Associate Dean or Associate Dean of the School of Medicine designated by the Chancellor, shall serve as acting administrative head of the School.

 Executive Committee

 The Executive Committee shall consist of the Chancellor of the Anschutz Medical Campus and the Dean of the School of Medicine (both as ex-officio, non-voting members), the Faculty Officers (President, President-elect, Past-President and Secretary of the Executive Faculty) and the chairpersons of all departments.
 The Faculty Officers shall serve as voting members of the Executive Committee, except that the Faculty Officers shall not vote on promotion or tenure recommendations or other personnel issues discussed in Executive Session.
 The Dean may appoint additional center or program directors to serve as non-voting members of the Executive Committee.
-The Associate Dean for the Colorado Springs Branch, the chief executive officers of the Denver Health and Hospital Authority, the Denver Veterans Administration Medical Center, Children’s Hospital Colorado, the University of Colorado Hospital and National Jewish Health, or their designees, shall also serve as non-voting members.
+The Associate Deans for the Colorado Springs and Fort Collins Branch Campuses, the Associate Dean for Diversity, Equity and Inclusion, the chief executive officers of the Denver Health and Hospital Authority, the Denver Veterans Administration Medical Center, Children’s Hospital Colorado, the University of Colorado Hospital and National Jewish Health, or their designees, shall also serve as non-voting members.
+The Senior Associate Deans of the School of Medicine are invited to attend all meetings of the Executive Committee as non-voting members.

 The Dean of the School of Medicine shall serve as the Chair of the Executive Committee.
 The Committee shall meet regularly during the academic year.
 Minutes of each meeting, edited to delete only matters decided in executive session and other matters inappropriate for publication, shall be posted on a web site available to the Executive Faculty.
 Special meetings may be called at any time by the Dean, or by written request of five voting members.
 Such special meetings may have either the